CAIS Lecture (AI + pizza) - Professor Lawrence Paulson FRS

 Simon leads a team that develops AI and ML solutions for large financial institutions.
 Before joining GFT he was the Principal Investigator for BT’s AI program.
 Before that he was the Head of Practice for Big Data and Customer Experience at BT and BT’s lead for collaborations with MIT, and the first industry fellow at the Alan Turing Institute.
 Simon is interested in practical application of AI technology and the practice and process of AI and ML projects.
 His book “Managing Machine Learning Projects” was published by Manning Books in 2023.

-Peter Whale - CEO, UKTIN, Founder & CEO, Vision Formers
+Peter Whale - Programme Manager, UKTIN, Founder & CEO, Vision Formers

 Peter is Founder & CEO of Vision Formers, the specialist consultancy that supports and mentors leaders of visionary technology businesses get product to market and turn ideas into reality.